 The chart below outlines the value curve that is offered by each of the different website platform options.
 The curve that works best for your organization will largely depend on the tradeoffs you are willing to make in order to attain the factors that matter most to you.

-There is no best nonprofit website platform, and one size does not fit all when it comes to the needs of nonprofits.
-Ultimately, what platform works best for your nonprofit largely depends on what you want to spend, what kind of control you want to have, and how much room you want to have for the growth of your organization’s website.
+There is no “best” platform, and one size does not fit all when it comes to the needs of nonprofits.
+Ultimately, what platform works best for you largely depends on what you want to spend, what kind of control you want to have, and how much room you want to have for the growth of your organization’s website.